Prureddy/myPortfolio/README.md

 ## Live Demo

-A live demo of the portfolio website can be found at (https://prureddy.github.io/myPortfolio/)
+A live demo of the portfolio website can be found at [DEMO LINK](https://prureddy.github.io/myPortfolio/)

 ## Features